pguyot/arm-runner-action/README.md

 passed to `cpu` option.
 In particular, when using 32 bits `cpu_info`, the default emulated CPU for 32 bits may not work and you should set `cpu` option to `cortex-a7`.

+qemu 8.2 and higher do intercept `/proc/cpuinfo` to report something related to the passed cpu option.
+So if you are running ubuntu-24.04 or if you install your own version of qemu-user-arm/aarch64, this option will be effectless.

 #### `optimize_image`